Cycling the Nantes-Brest Canal

 The place where the character of the canal changes fundamentally is at the break at the Lac de Guerledan.
 At the lake itself the towpath is flooded, so instead for a short 10 km section you pop up onto the V6 Cyclepath (which forms part of the Velodyssey/Eurovelo) then back down to the Canal at Bon Repos.

 Bon Repos is a gorgeous spot to explore with the ruined abbey, restaurants and bars set by the canal, but the temptation is to continue another 3 kms to the village of Gouarec which is really a gem on the canal.
 The campsite sits on the canal bank and the village itself straddles it, with restaurants shops etc all within 100m of the cycle-path.
 This little oasis though is the last stop before the canal goes deep into the countryside as it climbs up to the high point near Glomel.
 This section is almost devoid of habitation and achingly beautiful as it winds its way along the old path of the Dore river.
-Increasingly rugged it begins to feel almost like moorland in sections before plunging though thick woodland, the spectacular cutting at Glomel and the haven for birdlife that are the various lakes to be found as the canal widens towards the top.
+Increasingly rugged it begins to feel almost like moorland in sections before plunging though thick woodland, the spectacular cutting at Glomel and the haven for birdlife in the various lakes to be found as the canal widens towards the top.

 The actual village of Glomel is set 2 km from the canal and so you continue seeing only the occasional lock house (though an 18 lock descent!) for 40 km before reaching Port de Carhaix.
 Once a busy 'port' on the canal this is pretty much abandoned with Carhaix itself and its excellent campsite 3 km distant (and up hill) – the temptation is to just keep going...
 But unlike the Eastern section you are now in the 'wilds'.
 You'll see only the occasional cyclists and walkers – otherwise you really are in the most peaceful, undiscovered landscape where the sound of your freewheel and the call of birds are all that disturb the peace.